Torch-Choice: A PyTorch Package for Large-Scale Choice Modeling with Python: Data Structures

 Further, the data structure in \code{torch-choice} package utilizes variable name prefixes to keep track of observables' variation.
 Observable tensors need to follow naming conventions for \code{ChoiceDataset} to build correctly.
 While constructing the \code{ChoiceDataset} with observable tensor keyword arguments, observable tensors are named with prefixes indicating how they depend on the user (with \code{user\_} prefix), item (with \code{item\_} prefix), session (with \code{session\_} prefix), and both of (item, session) (with \code{itemsession\_} prefix) .

 For example, suppose we have a tensor \code{X} for user income of shape $(U, 1)$.
-The income observable should be introduced as \code{ChoiceDataset(..., user\_income=X, ...)}, initializing the dataset with \code{ChoiceDataset(..., income\_of\_user=X, ...)} will introduce errors.
+The income observable should be introduced as \code{ChoiceDataset(..., user\_income=X, ...)}, initializing the dataset with \code{ChoiceDataset(..., income\_of\_user=X, ...)} using an incorrect keyword argument will introduce errors.
 Table \ref{tab:tensor-shape} summarizes the naming requirement for different types of observable tensors.

 When multiple observable tensors of the same level of variation are needed, researchers can include as many keyword arguments as needed, as long as they follow the prefix requirement.
 For example, \code{ChoiceDataset(..., user\_income=X, user\_age=Z, user\_education=E...)} includes three different user-specific observable tensors.
+Such a feature is particularly useful when you want, for example, an item-specific effect on users' income but a constant effect on users' education levels.